beoboo/job-scheduler-library/README.md

 Another possible setup is to run Virtualbox with the same Ubuntu 20.04 running on it.

-## Daemon
+## Building the worker

-The project contains an [example](cmd/daemon/main.go) of an executable that can answer to "child" commands.
+The project contains an [example](cmd/worker/main.go) of an executable that can answer to "child" commands.

-Build it with:
+It can be built with:

 ```
-go build -o bin/ ./cmd/daemon
+go build -o bin/ ./cmd/worker
 ```

+_Note: Some tests assume that this application is contained the `bin` folder._

 ## Testing